 Leading the Charge

 Shortly after the Walmart merger, Drayton Jr. founded McLane Group, a holding company for his various business ventures.
 After building a multi-billion dollar enterprise through visionary leadership with McLane Company, it was time to take on a new challenge.
 In 1992, one of McLane’s first and perhaps most notorious purchase was the Houston Astros baseball club.
-Under his leadership, the Astros won five division titles, built a new stadium, and played in the team’s first and only World Series.
+Under his leadership, the Astros won five division titles, built a new stadium, and played in the team’s first World Series.

 Through the years, Drayton McLane Jr. has shaped a diverse portfolio within the McLane Group.
 Currently, the holding company is comprised of several entities within the technology industry, global logistics, and food production.
 Past ventures range from international distribution to food importing and production.
 In addition, Mr. McLane has investments in several joint business ventures within the information technology market.